• Skip to main content

 Milo was created in 1934, when Nestle decided it would "develop a tonic drink that tasted good enough that children would eat it, whilst giving them the vitamins and minerals they needed, without costing families too much."

-Well, they were pesky until he realised kids loved scooping the crunchy bits off the top and eating them.
+Well, they were pesky until he realised kids loved scooping the crunchy bits off the top and eating them!

-Named after named after a Greek wrestler who lived in the 6th Century BC and possessed legendary strength, Aussies have loved Milo ever since!
+The public got its first taste of this new drink, complete with crunchy bits, at the 1934 Sydney Royal Easter Show.
+Named after a Greek wrestler who lived in the 6th Century BC and possessed legendary strength, Aussies have loved Milo ever since!

 milo ad